Moto Raid Experience ltd organizes the “Gibraltar Race” and the “Gibraltar Race Series” to which the following General Regulations apply.

 A) LATE AT THE START OF THE STAGE

 The penalty is 60 points per each minute (or fraction) of delay in showing up at stage start.
-5 minutes after the departure of the last competitor, the latecomer pilot will be automatically disqualified from the stage.
-At the end of the day the score given to this pilot is the valid highest of the stage plus 600 points of penalty.
+10 minutes after the departure of the last competitor, the latecomer pilot will be automatically disqualified from the stage.
+At the end of the day he will receive 200 penalty points for each kilometer or fraction of the planned Selective Sessions, plus 600 points of additional penalty.

 B) EARLY DEPARTURE COMPARED TO THE ORDER OF THE STAGE

 A non-compliance to starting order shown at the Race Direction and a consequent early departure of the stage will result in being disqualified from the stage.
-At the end of the day the score given to the pilot is the valid highest of the stage plus 600 points of penalty.
+At the end of the day the pilot will receive 200 penalty points for each kilometer or fraction of the planned Selective Sessions, plus 600 points of additional penalty.

 C) MISSED START OF THE STAGE

-At the end of the day the score given to the pilot is the valid highest of the stage plus 600 points of penalty.
+At the end of the day the pilot will receive 200 penalty points for each kilometer or fraction of the planned Selective Sessions, plus 300 points of additional penalty.

-Unless previously authorized if you ride off from the planned route during road transfers, you will receive 30 penalty points for each km or fraction of track skipped.
+Unless previously authorized if a pilot rides off from the planned route during road transfers, he will receive 30 penalty points for each km or fraction of track skipped.
 The penalty will not be applied in case of objective impediments on the planned route, in case of small deviations for emergency reasons or to make repairs, or refueling or stops for lunch or rest.
 Abandoning the stage and reaching the next bivouac following the quickest or most direct route is not considered running off from the track and it will not result in the application of penalty points.

 In this case is applied a flat penalty of 1,500 points for each lost or damaged device, in addition to debit of its value.